Mary Brown's Centre

-Mary Brown's Centre (formerly Mile One Centre) is an indoor arena and entertainment venue located in downtown St. John's, Newfoundland and Labrador, Canada.
-The arena opened in May 2001, replacing Memorial Stadium.
+Mary Brown's Centre (formerly Mile One Centre) is an indoor arena and entertainment venue located in Downtown St. John's, Newfoundland and Labrador, Canada.
+The arena opened in May, 2001, replacing Memorial Stadium.
 At full capacity the arena can seat 7,000 people.

-The arena is the home of the Newfoundland Growlers of the ECHL, and the Newfoundland Rogues of the TBL.
+The arena is currently home to the Newfoundland Rogues of the BSL, the St. John's Jr. Caps of the SJJHL, the St. John's Sr. Caps of the AESHL, and the Newfoundland Regiment of the QMJHL.

 Naming rights

 During construction, the City of St. John's sold the naming rights to brewing company Molson under a 10-year deal valued at $1.5 million.
 The agreement would have also included rights to be the venue's exclusive beer supplier.
 Molson then resold the naming rights to Danny Williams, then-owner of Cable Atlantic, for $600,000.
 Before the arena opened, however, Williams sold Cable Atlantic to Rogers Communications in order to pursue politics, but retained the naming rights personally.
-Ultimately Williams chose to name the arena Mile One Centre, based on St. John's being the easternmost city in Canada.
+Ultimately Williams chose to name the arena Mile One Stadium, based on St. John's being the easternmost city in Canada.

 On October 14, 2021, it was announced that the naming rights to the arena had been bought by the Newfoundland-originated fried chicken restaurant chain Mary Brown's; it was rebranded as Mary Brown's Centre on November 5, 2021.